hhru/hh-common-errors/README.md

 ## Extending

 Existing DTOs should be enough for most cases, but sometimes additional fields must be present.
-In that case both DTOs must be extended. `ErrorsFactory` methods that accept existing `Errors` entity can still be used for custom DTOs.
+In that case both DTOs must be extended.